kevinbretscher/Longpia/README.md

 If you need quicker results I recommend running only flye with polishing

 If you are not sure if your read length and coverage is enough to assemble unfragmented genomes I recommend running flye without polishing and assess the results.
-You should see one big contig and potentially some plasmids.
+For an unfragmented genome you should see one big contig and potentially some plasmids.
 Bacterial genomes that are unfragmented can be rerun with Autocycler.

 I recommend running all QC tools as they run in parrallel and take little time.
 However BUSCO might be problematic when working with unknown isolates (see below).

+## Known issues

+- Plassembler only assembles plasmids, which means that if your bacteria does not have a plasmid it fails.
+When resuming the pipeline it will attempt again to assemble with plassembler and therefore also rerun avery step after it.
+- Bakta sometimes fails at the tRNA annoation step.
+I am not sure what causes this.